 In 1888, a man named Marvin Stone invented the original paper straw and patented his idea.
 That patent became the foundation for the company Stone later created—the same company that manufactures Aardvark®, The Original Paper Straw, today.
 Stone’s patent and his innovative spirit for all things round and tubular lives on with Aardvark®.

-Today, Aardvark® paper straws can be found at retailers that offer Made in the USA and Eco-Friendly paper straw products.
-Aardvark® paper straws are the only paper straws on the market that are made in the USA, use only FDA compliant, food-grade materials, and are biodegradable and compostable.
+Today, Aardvark® paper straws can be found at retailers and distributors that offer made in the USA and Eco-Friendly products.
+Aardvark® paper straws are the only paper straws on the market that are made in the USA, use only FDA compliant, food-grade materials, and are marine degradable and compostable.

 Here's a glimpse of the straw throughout history—and Aardvark's place in it.

 Aardvark® Straws is a division of Hoffmaster.
 Hoffmaster® is a one-stop source offering a complete line of premium disposable paper tableware items for restaurants, hospitals, and a wide variety of other service industries.
 The Company, established in 1947, is the platform company for the Hoffmaster Group, Inc. ® Foodservice Division.
 For more information about Hoffmaster, visit www.hoffmaster.com.
 Hoffmaster is currently owned by Wellspring Capital Management.
 Wellspring Capital Management is a leading private equity firm headquartered in New York.